-- Part-time teachers will be floaters, as their caseloads are guaranteed to be lower than that of full-time teachers.
+- Part-time teachers will be floaters.
+Their caseloads are guaranteed to be lower than that of full-time teachers.
 In addition, they are utilizing classroom space for only a portion of the school day.

-- In any given school, a classroom that seats 35 students will be assigned to the teacher with 6 classes of 20-33 students, while the teacher with 5 classes of 8-15 students floats.
+It follows that in any given school, a classroom that seats 35 students will be assigned to the teacher with six classes of 20 to 33 students, while the teacher with five classes of 8 to 15 students will float.

-There is a simple solution to the teacher who feels entitled to have his own classroom due to seniority, despite having small class sizes and a significantly lower caseload than his colleagues: Assign him larger classes and increase his student caseload.
+There is a simple solution for the teacher who feels that his seniority entitles him to his own classroom, despite having small class sizes and a significantly lower caseload than his colleagues: Assign him larger classes and increase his student caseload.